 The Dorothy Bradley Atkins Medicinal Plant Garden: Unique Venue and Resource

-The Dorothy Bradley Atkins Medicinal Plant Garden is a garden oasis in the midst of the busy University of Illinois at Chicago medical center (west) campus situated in the Illinois Medical District, located on the corner of Wood and Polk Streets, next to the College of Pharmacy.
-The garden is a unique resource for researchers, trainees, and visitors alike to learn about medicinal plants, their historic, and their current uses and value for human health.
-Particularly during the spring and summer months, the Atkins Medicinal Plant Garden provides a scenic backdrop for those enjoying a quiet break.
-Those lunching or reveling in the scents and colors of the Atkins garden may overlook the fact that the plants surrounding them have played a crucial role in the history of medicine.
+The Dorothy Bradley Atkins Medicinal Plant Garden is a garden oasis in the midst of the busy Illinois Medical District, located at the corner of Wood and Polk Streets, next to the UIC College of Pharmacy.
+The garden is a unique resource for researchers, trainees, and visitors alike to learn about medicinal plants, their history, their current uses, and their value for human health.

 The Annual Garden Walk: A Community Outreach Event Heading link

-Every summer, scientists from UIC’s Pharmacognosy Institute hold an Annual Garden Walk Event (typically in July/August), in an effort to engage and answer questions from the public about botanical dietary supplements, the plant origins of medicines, and the role of edible and medicinal plants in human health.
+Every summer, researchers from UIC’s Pharmacognosy Institute hold an Annual Garden Walk Event to engage with the public about botanical dietary supplements, the plant origins of medicines, and the role of edible and medicinal plants in human health.

 Overview and Mission Heading link